Alban34/random-legendary/README.md

 - display a history of the games with the most used cards and the best scores
 - add some statistics on games and cards:
   - percentage of completion of user's collection on extension selection page
+- add special setup rules for:
-- add special rule of Avengers VS X-Men scheme
+  - Avengers VS X-Men scheme
+  - Organized Crime Wave
 - add a button to replay a given game

 ## Known issue